How to Be a Team Lead in 2020: Interview with Ivan Gromakovskii

 In this interview, we talk with Ivan Gromakovskii – a legend of the Serokell technical team.
 In Serokell, Ivan is famous for his punctuality and productivity.
-He didn’t mention it, but during his work here, he has participated in ZuriHac, gotten a nickname “the Machine”, and tried his hand at writing articles – we posted his comparison of GitHub and GitLab on our blog.
+He didn’t mention it, but during his work here, he has participated in ZuriHac, gotten a nickname “the Machine”, and tried his hand at writing articles – we recently posted his comparison of GitHub and GitLab on our blog.
 Ivan is a team lead of several Serokell projects, and he certainly has something to say, enjoy!

 Hi, Ivan!
 Let’s start at the point when you weren’t a team leader yet.
 Can you name something that you were already improving during your work as a developer?

 When I just joined Serokell, I was working on a small project on my own, and the main goal for me was to learn Haskell because I had no “production” experience with this language before that, I only studied it at university.
 However, I had experience with imperative languages, so I treated it as “just another language”, even though a quite different one.

 Apart from learning Haskell, I was improving my general programming skills: how to structure your code, make it reusable and understandable, how to work in a team and communicate with your colleagues.

 How did your colleagues help you with mastering your skills?